wilbcn/Splunk/Splunk-Cloud-HomeLab.md

 - Expanding knowledge in **cloud security services (AWS CloudWatch & CloudTrail)**.

 ## Project walk-through
 This section provides a step-by-step breakdown of the steps taken in order to carry out this fundemental project with Splunk.
+The Splunk Cloud instance will act as the Indexer and the Search Head in our setup.

 ### 1. Configure Universal Forwader on Windows End-Point
 In this section, I explain how I configured a Universal Forwarder on our EC2 instance running windows.